 - 1 lb. skinned and cut Chicken (I used ½ whole chicken cut into serving size pieces)

-- 2 tbsp.
-Jamaican Curry Powder (must for this curry and I used Chief brand)
+- 2 tablespoon Jamaican Curry Powder (must for this curry and I used Chief brand)

-- ¼ tsp.
-Black Pepper Powder (adjust to taste)
+- ¼ teaspoon Black Pepper Powder (adjust to taste)